What it could mean if you're constantly tired

 "It can sometimes take several hours just to reply to a few messages, compared to when I'm clearer of mind when I can do the same work in less than an hour," she comments.

-Other times, Joe says, brain fog affects her short-term memory.
+Other times, Joe says, brain fog affects her brain health by short-term memory.
 She regularly forgets her dogs' names and has to consciously recall how to do the simplest of tasks - starting up her van or pulling up the handbrake after parking, for example.

-Brain fog affects sufferers to varying degrees and with varying frequency, but people commonly report that it's the most debilitating part of their illness.
+Brain fog affects sufferers to varying degrees and with varying frequency, but people commonly report that it's the most debilitating part of having myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS).

 In an online survey of people with ME carried out by the ME Association, one third (33%) of respondents said their brain fog is constant and moderately or very disabling.
 An additional 23% said their brain fog varies between moderate and severe.